hexalang/Hexa/docs/reference.md

 		console.log("String", str)
 	case _:
 		// `_` is a wildcard pattern that falls back when no other pattern matches
+		// Not enforced at compile-time (when switch is not an expression),
-		// Not enforced at compile-time, but may be useful for complex scenarios not handled by the default runtime type-matching algorithm
+		// but may be useful for complex scenarios not handled by the default runtime type-matching algorithm

 		let other = x.as(Any) // Cast manually
 		console.log("Other", other)